matt-powelldev2784/founders_and_coders_feature_game/README.md

 compared to Firefox and Chrome.
 To offset some of the issues with this, the application defines some variables specifically for Safari browsers.

-I'm also occasionally seeing an issue where the animation runs very quickly on first run, but after a page reload it works fine!
-I haven't managed find out where the issue is coming from.

 I had some issues getting the application to centre on an iPhone in landscape mode.
-I’ve struggled to work out the correct way to deal with the iPhone navigation bar!
+I’ve struggled to work out a good way to deal with the iPhone navigation bar!
 I’ve resorted to putting a margin-top on body element to get a decent result for the user.
 I’m unable to test on Android as I don’t have the hardware.